bitcointranscripts/bitcointranscripts/README.md

 *Note*: that it is best practice to include the date of the event in the title.
 (If we can gather enough meta-data, we someday intend on being able to sort transcripts by date.)

+### Transcription Style

+For your contributions, please use an "edited transcription" style, which can also be referred to as clean verbatim transcription.
+The goal of an edited transcription is to preserve the meaning of a text without paraphrasing.
+Stammering, filler words such as 'like' or 'you know', and unnecessary non-verbal communication can be omitted.
+Strike a balance between completeness and readability.

+Oftentimes, audience questions and comments will be inaudible.
+Feel free to only indicate when an audience member is speaking if their audio is not clear.

 ## i18n

 Spanish and French are [configured by default](https://github.com/bitcointranscripts/bitcointranscripts.github.io/blob/master/config.toml#L11) for [btctranscripts.com](https://btctranscripts.com).